 Types of Slate Pool Table

-There are generally two types of the slate pool table, the one-piece slate tables, and the three-piece slate tables.
+There are generally two types of slate pool tables, the one-piece slate tables, and the three-piece slate tables.
 Which usually come in two thicknesses, there is a 1-inch think slate and 3/4 inch think slate

 There are only subtle differences between these two variants.

 The one-piece slate tables are the most commonly found slate tables in clubs and bars.
 It is designed to be durable, as the typical slate pool table, complicated to move but not too expensive to fix.

 However, the slate sits on a sill, just like a coffee table-top, meaning it isn’t totally flat and precision leveled.